open-telemetry/opentelemetry-operator/README.md

 For this, it is possible to fine-tune the pod(s) on which the injection will be carried out.

-For this, we will use the `instrumentation.opentelemetry.io/container-names` annotation for which we will indicate one or more pod names (`.spec.containers.name`) on which the injection must be made:
+For this, we will use the `instrumentation.opentelemetry.io/container-names` annotation for which we will indicate one or more container names (`.spec.containers.name`) on which the injection must be made:

 ```yaml
 apiVersion: apps/v1